2016 App awards: who made the cut

 Colors: Having a cohesive color scheme is key to looking professional.
 An easy way to take the guess work out of picking colors is by using Adobe’s color tool: Kuler, which allows you to find great color combos in seconds.

 Design is an incredibly important piece of the app building puzzle, and we don’t expect you to become an expert by reading this post.
-If you’re serious about improving the look and feel of your app though, consider checking out this webinar our Design team ran on app design.

 Best Event App – Festival of Marketing